Home > Housing > Housing for Tenants > Housing policies > Shared Ownership Policy

 • shared ownership properties which have been constructed with or without an element of Homes England funding.

-2.2 This policy refers to shared ownership properties, owned, leased, and sold by the Council.
+3.2 The Policy sets out clear guidance for Council staff, current shared owners and prospective applicants regarding our approach to initial sales, resales, staircasing and remortgaging, for properties owned, leased, and sold by the Council under the Shared Ownership scheme.
 It does not refer to any other shared ownership properties owned, leased, or sold by Registered Providers (Housing Associations) or housing developers.

 • what the marketing and sales process is in relation to shared ownership properties; and